CarmenTheodoraCraciun/Stroke-Prediction/README.md

 - **Notebooks**: Jupyter notebooks (*.ipynb) demonstrate data preprocessing, model training, and evaluation.
 - **Models**: Trained machine learning models (logistic regression, random forests) are stored here.
 - **Results**: Summary of model performance metrics and visualizations.

-## Contributing
-Contributions are welcome!
-If you find any issues or have ideas for improvement, feel free to open an issue or submit a pull request.